Tooth Extractions in Folsom, CA

 To avoid these complications, in most cases, Dr. Jensen will discuss alternatives to extractions as well as replacement of the extracted tooth.

-Our team wants to help you feel at ease while getting dental treatment.
-Call us today if you have any questions or to schedule an appointment.916-983-9929 Request an Appointment
+Our team takes a personalized approach to help you feel at ease with your dental treatment.
+Call us today if you have any questions or to schedule an appointment!

 The Extraction Process